 It should be noted that design points concentration - a visual indicator of the convergence process - can also be observed in the 3 GA-based experiments.
 But, unlike the 1 GA-based experiments, the convergence is toward a global optimum or toward a few optimal points.
-The existence of several "optimal points" can be illustrated for two NASA configurations based on multiple GAs shown in Fig. 11, where multiple areas of design points concentration (or convergence) can be identified.
+The existence of several "optimal points" can be illustrated for two NASA configurations based on multiple GAs shown in Fig. 10, where more than one design points concentration (or convergence) area can be identified.
 This is correct since different alternatives can often satisfy a given set of user restrictions.
-To illustrate the above, two design points (A and B) have been marked in Fig. 11(d), and their respective architectures and mappings are shown in Fig. 12.
-Note that designers can select from NASA's output any design point explored in the DSE experiment, and examine information about that design point such as the architectural characteristics, the description of the mapping, etc.

-In this case, although both design points (corresponding to each of the convergence regions) have similar performance (A achieves 1371 packets/s and B 1355 packets/s), their underlying platform architectures are however quite different.
+To illustrate the above, two design points (A and B) have been marked in Fig. 10(d), and their respective architectures and mappings are shown in Fig. 11.
+In this case, although both solutions (corresponding to each of the design points convergence regions) have similar performance (A achieving 1371 packets/s and B 1355 packets/s), their underlying platform architectures are however quite different.
 Moreover, they are also over-dimensioned in the sense that not all resources are actually used by the application.
-Therefore, in this case, designers can perform new DSE experiments with a larger number of iterations (e.g., 60 iterations) and/or introduce additional objectives in the fitness functions (such as the cost of designs) for achieving a better convergence toward the optimal points.
-Alternatively, since NASA's output (Figure 11) can provide a good insight of where the sweet spots in the design space are located, designers can also perform more detailed explorations focusing on a particular convergence area, e.g., the platform is fixed and only the architectural components and mapping dimensions are explored more rigorously.
-In the next section, we will present another set of experiments to demonstrate NASA's flexibility and capacity to carry out this kind of DSE process.
+Therefore, in this case, designers can perform an additional optimization process in terms of architectural components and/or in terms of mapping.
+Such refined optimization can be performed in a next and more detailed phase of exploration experiments where, e.g., the platform is fixed and only the architectural components and mapping dimensions are explored more rigorously.
+Alternatively, additional objectives or fitness functions (such as the cost of designs) can also be taken into account in the optimization process.
+In the next section, we will further investigate refinement by fixing one dimension (platforms) and then conducting DSE in just a two dimensional space (architecture components and mapping).